Certifying entanglement dimensionality by $k$-reduction moments

 Note that the randomized measurements required to apply our certification protocol can be realized using a unitary 3-design, say the global Clifford group \cite{webb2015clifford,zhu2017multiqubit}, which is quite appealing to practical applications.
-By contrast, to apply the correlation matrix protocol \cite{liu2023characterizing,wyderka2023probing}, it is necessary to use a unitary 4-design; moreover, a unitary 8-design is required to bound the variance.
+By contrast, to apply the CM protocol \cite{liu2023characterizing,wyderka2023probing}, it is necessary to use unitary 4-designs on $\caH_\rmA$ and $\caH_\rmB$; moreover, a unitary 8-design is required to bound the variance.